 Risk Management System:

-The Company attaches utmost importance to the assessment of internal risks and themanagement thereof in all its dealings.
-Company is constantly on the lookout foridentifying opportunities to enhance its enterprise value and keeping the need to minimizethe risks associated with such efforts every proposal of significant nature is screenedand evaluated for the risks involved and then approved at different levels in theorganization before implementation.
+Your Company attaches utmost importance to the assessment of internal risks and themanagement thereof in all its dealings.
+Your Company is constantly on the lookout foridentifying opportunities to enhance its enterprise value.
+Keeping the need to minimizethe risks associated with such efforts every proposal of significant nature is screenedand evaluated for the risks involved and then approved at different levels in theorganization before implementation.

 With a view to overcoming the risk of dependence upon any particular marketing segmentor region your Company is trying to reach out to a wider section of its ultimateconsumers.
-As the cement industry is witnessing rapid additions to its capacity inTelangana and A.P. in order to mitigate the risk associated with it Sagar Cements whoserevenue is mainly from these sales is looking for growth opportunities in other Stateswhere infrastructure spending is set to get a boost.
+As the cement industry is witnessing rapid additions to its capacity inTelangana and A.P. in order to mitigate the risk associated with it Sagar Cements whoserevenue is mainly from sales in these two states is looking for growth opportunities inother States as well where infrastructure spending is set to get a boost.

-The Company has adequate system to manage the financial risks of its operations.
-Thesystem is implemented through imposition of checks and balances on extending credit to thecustomers audits like internal audit statutory cost and secretarial audit all of whichare periodically carried out through external firms proper appraisal of major capitalexpenditure adherence to the budget norms covering all areas of its operations and byinsurance coverage for the company's facilities.
+Your Company has adequate system to manage the financial risks of its operations.
+Thissystem is implemented through imposition of checks and balances on extending credit to thecustomers audits like internal audit statutory cost and secretarial audit all of whichare periodically carried out through external firms proper appraisal of major capitalexpenditure adherence to the budget norms covering all areas of its operations and byadequate insurance coverage for the company's facilities.

 Internal Control System and its adequacy:

-The Board of Directors are satisfied with the adequacy of the internal control systemin force in all major areas of operations of the Company which is supported by an ERP andcompliance management systems.
-The audit committee assists the board of directors inmonitoring the integrity of the financial statements reservations if any expressed bythe company's auditors including the financial cost internal andsecretarial auditors and based on their inputs the board is of the opinion that the company's internalcontrols are adequate and effective.
+Your Board of Directors are satisfied with the adequacy of the internal control systemcurrently in force in all major areas of operations of the Company which is supported byan ERP and compliance management systems.
+Their audit committee assists the board ofdirectors in monitoring the integrity of the financial statements reservations if anyexpressed by the company's auditors including the financial cost internal andsecretarial auditors and based on their inputs your board is of the opinion that thecompany's internal controls are adequate and effective.

 Human resource development and Industrial Relations

 Your company is organizing training programmes wherever required for the employeesconcerned to improve their skill.
-Employees are also encouraged to participate in theseminars organized by the external agencies related to the areas of theiroperations.
+Employees are also encouraged to participate in theseminars organized by the external agencies on the subjects related to the areas of theiroperations.

-Your company continues to focus on attracting and retaining competent personnel andproviding a holistic environment where they get opportunities to grow andrealize their full potential.
+Your company continues to focus on attracting and retaining competent personnel andproviding them with a holistic environment where they get opportunities to grow andrealize their full potential.
 Your company is committed to providing all its employeeswith a healthy and safe work environment.

 Awards and Recognitions